-The WPD also provides assistance and advice to individuals, homeowners, and organizations interested in establishing private grow zones.
-A resource guide, Creekside Homeowners, A Guide for Creekside Residents, provides insights into how a grow zone or no-mow zone can be established.
-Working with partners, including Keep Austin Beautiful, Austin Youth River Watch, Austin Parks Foundation, educational entities, and local neighborhood associations, the SCWAP aims to enhance existing and initiate new grow zones in the watershed on both public and private lands along Shoal Creek.
+Creek.
 Special consideration will be given to balancing recreational uses and riparian restoration in parkland.
-To achieve load reduction targets identified in Table 8a, the SCWAP Steering Committee will work with partners and local residents to treat about 40 acres of parkland (80 acres of parkland and public lands currently exists) with new grow zones and 325 single family properties, or 19,500 linear feet, adjacent to the creek (out of about 1300 creekside properties), to implement grow zones at the creek's edge.
+There are currently 80 acres of available park and public land and about 1,300 creek side properties in the watershed.
+To achieve load reduction targets identified in Table 8, the SCWAP Steering Committee will work with partners and residents to implement grow zones in about 40 acres of parkland and 325 single family properties adjacent to the creek.
 Partnerships with large commercial properties will also be explored to supplement residential grow zones.
 Due to the flood-prone nature of portions of Shoal Creek, it's important to be aware of the potential for grow zones to slightly affect floodplain elevations.
 The SCWAP will consider this aspect in the educational outreach effort.